willp240/antinullh/HOWTO.md

 - `datafile`: The file containing the data events
 - `asimov`: Bool to determine if an Asimov or data fit should be run.
 If 1/True, the scaled PDFs are used as the data to run an Asimov fit
-- `livetime`: The livetime in years, used to scale the PDFs correctly to match the data
 - `iterations`: The number of steps in the Markov Chain
 - `burn_in`: The number of steps rejected at the start of the Markov Chain.
 This can be changed post analysis for most purposes
 - `fit_dists`: Which PDFs should be fit.
 Can use `all`